lithograph imagining Patrick Henry's Liberty or Death speech in Richmond, March 23, 1775

 Patrick Henry was born on May 29, 1736 at "Studley" in Hanover County.
 He attended school in the area until he was 10.
-Later he lived in "The Retreat," clerked in a Scotch merchant's store [his neighbors called him "Pahtrick"] in Newcastle, married Sarah Shelton when he was 18 years old, and moved to "Pine Slash" [and into the overseer's cottage after his house burned in 1757].
+Later he lived in "The Retreat," clerked in a Scotch merchant's store (his neighbors called him "Pahtrick") in Newcastle, and married Sarah Shelton when he was 18 years old.
+He moved to "Pine Slash," then into the overseer's cottage after his house burned in 1757.
 After trying farming for two years, he opened up a store of his own.

 After abandoning the idea of being a storekeeper, Henry became a lawyer while living at "Shelton Tavern", operated by his father-in-law.

-He gained fame in 1763 at Hanover Courthouse by winning the case since knows as the "Parsons' Cause."
+Patrick Henry gained fame in 1763 at Hanover Courthouse in a case case since known as the "Parsons' Cause"

-In 1764 he moved to Roundabout Creek in Louisa County (six miles south of Hanover Courthouse), and practiced law in Spotsylvania and other counties within a horseback ride.
+In 1764 he moved to Roundabout Creek in Louisa County, six miles south of Hanover Courthouse.
+He practiced law in Spotsylvania and other counties within a horseback ride.
 He finally was financially established.